pirmoradian/BLISS/README.md

 1. Set the parameters in the constant file, cnstpybliss.py:

 - FILE_NAME: the prefix for the name of the output files
 - GRAMMAR_FILE: the grammar file name
 - JNTPROB_FILE: the joint-frequency file name
 - UNIGRAMPROB_FILE: the word-frequency file name
 - WORDROOTS_FILE: the root of words
 - NUM_OF_SENTENCES: Number of sentences to be generated
 - PRINT_SENT_No: Print on the terminal after these number of sentences were generated
-   - SELECTION_ALGORITHM: select the language model out of ALL_ALGORITHMS, which are different language models described in [our paper](https://www.researchgate.net/publication/317643433_BLISS_an_Artificial_Language_for_Learnability_Studies)
+- SELECTION_ALGORITHM: select the language model out of ALL_ALGORITHMS, which are different language models described in [our paper](https://github.com/pirmoradian/BLISS/blob/master/Pirmoradian%2C%20Treves%20-%202011%20-%20Cognitive%20Computation.pdf)

 2. Run the main python file:

 ```
 python pybliss.py
 ```

 Then, you find the generated sentences stored in FILE_NAME with txt format in the current directory.

-# Developer
+## Developer

 This package is developed by [Sahar Pirmoradian](https://www.researchgate.net/profile/Sahar_Pirmoradian).
 If you need help or have questions, don't hesitate to get in touch.

-# Citation
+## Citation

-If you use this code please cite the corresponding paper where BLISS was introduced:
+If you use this code, please cite the corresponding paper where BLISS was introduced:

-[1]	S. Pirmoradian, A. Treves, “BLISS: an artificial language for learnability studies”, Journal of Cognitive Computation 3:539—553, 2011
+S. Pirmoradian, A. Treves, “BLISS: an artificial language for learnability studies”, Journal of Cognitive Computation 3:539—553, 2011

-# License

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation
+For getting a broader picture about the project, and how this artificial language could be used, please see [my PhD Thesis](https://github.com/pirmoradian/BLISS/blob/master/SaharPirmoradian-Thesis.pdf), where I used the BLISS language as the training language of an associative memory network.

-### Acknowledgments
+## Acknowledgments

-* This project was done under supervision of Prof. Treves, Trieste, Italy.
+* This project was done under the supervision of Prof. Alessandro Treves, in SISSA, Trieste, Italy.